JRSValdez/reactjs-landing-page/README.md

 ﻿# ReactJS Landing Page Test

-Hi! this repo is a test project to apply to at React JS Front End job at Elaniin.
+Hi! this repo is a test project to apply for a React JS Front End position at Elaniin.

 ### Deployed app -> https://reactjs-lp-test.vercel.app
 #### Deployed mirror -> https://reactjs-lp-test.jrsvaldez.vercel.app